Inspiration

 Day 3: From Langesund to Rjukan

 We stopped in at Heddal Stave Church, Norway’s largest stave church.
-It was built in the beginning of the 13th century, but it has since been restored.
+It was built at the beginning of the 13th century, but it has since been restored.

 Usually, we aren’t big church-goers, but we were really impressed at Heddal.